uninets/p5-Ruby-VersionManager/README.md

     rvm.pl install ruby-1.9.3-preview1

-To use the Ruby::VersionManager source ruby_vmanager.rc.
+To use the Ruby::VersionManager source ruby\_vmanager.rc.

     source ~/.ruby_vmanager/var/ruby_vmanager.rc

-=head2 uninstall
+## uninstall

 Remove a ruby version and the source dir including the downloaded archive.
 You have to provide the full exact version of the ruby you want to remove as shown with list.